Photography: Wayne Michaud

 Under the U.S. Biden administration, the Inflation Reduction Act of 2022 was signed into law.
 According to the Electrification Coalition, it "is perhaps the most significant legislation to accelerate transportation electrification in U.S. history".
 It will enhance the continued growth of electric vehicles, along with the deployment of many thousands of new public charging stations.

 ENVIRONMENT & EFFICIENCY: Traditional internal combustion engine (ICE) vehicles are bad for the environment.
 And not only that, they are extremely energy inefficient.
 On average, only about one-fifth of such a vehicle’s fuel source—gasoline—goes toward propelling it.
 The rest is expended as heat and friction.
 All together, this wasteful melange of transportation GHG emissions is a big contributor to climate change.
-On the other hand, according to Fueleconomy.gov and Yale Climate Connections, the motors of electric vehicles convert over 85 percent of electrical energy into mechanical energy, or motion, on average making them about four-fifths efficient, with a corresponding reduction in GHG emissions.
+On the other hand, according to Fueleconomy.gov and Yale Climate Connections, electric vehicles use half the energy of gas-powered vehicles, with a corresponding reduction in GHG emissions.

 COST: The retail price of today’s new EVs can be significantly higher than their gasoline-powered counterparts.
 This is especially apparent where virtually no EVs are being offered as base model subcompacts.
-However, when factoring in the plethora of federal tax credits and state and electric utility company cash incentives/rebates, it is possible to score a great deal on an EV.
-Even new EVs with range in excess of 200 miles are becoming more affordable, especially with these federal and state incentives.
-By 2025, with many auto makers increasingly manufacturing EVs, we can expect a few new subcompacts to be offered in the U.S. with a range of 150 to 200 miles that will retail for under $20,000 (2023 dollar equivalent).
-Plus, an increasing number of states are now offering incentives for used EVs, including but not limited to: Vermont's MileageSmart program (up to $5,000 to income-qualified buyers), Illinois' Electric Vehicle Rebate ($4,000), Xcel Energy of Colorado program (up to $3,000 to income-qualified buyers), and Connecticut CHEAPR program ($3,000 to income-qualified buyers).
-Another EV cost advantage over ICE vehicles is their appoximately 60% lower fuel costs and about one-half the maintenance costs.
+However, when factoring in the plethora of federal tax credits and state and electric utility company cash incentives/rebates, it is possible to score a good deal on an EV.
+Even new EVs with range in excess of 200 miles are becoming more affordable, especially with these federal and state incentives/rebates.
+Plus, an increasing number of states are now offering incentives for used EVs (state budgets can limit incentives to a portion of a year), including but not limited to: Vermont's MileageSmart program (up to $5,000 to income-qualified buyers), Illinois' Electric Vehicle Rebate ($4,000), Xcel Energy of Colorado program (up to $3,000 to income-qualified buyers), Connecticut CHEAPR program (up to $4,000 to income-qualified buyers), and Washington EV Instant Rebate Program ($2,500 and $9,000 off for low-income residents, starting Aug.
+2024); California's Driving Clean Assistance Program for new and used EV/PHEV will launch in latter 2024.
+Another EV cost advantage over ICE vehicles is their approximately 60% lower fuel costs and about one-half the maintenance costs.
 According to MIT, this already makes them less expensive over their lifetimes.

 Electric passenger vehicles, while being offered in an increasing number of models from 2021 on, are still not for everyone just yet, but are suiting the needs of more and more drivers.
 Longer commuting distances can present challenges for some, especially in range-cutting colder climates (though this can be mitigated for EVs equipped with heated seats/steering wheel and largely alleviated with the availability of workplace charging).
 The miles that newer EVs can travel between recharging is increasing every year, along with a growing charging station infrastructure that many states are committed to.